Established By: Sheikh Ahmed Yassin, Abdel Aziz al-Rantissi, Mahmoud Zahar

 Country Of Origin: Palestine

-Key Members: Ismail Haniya [Chief of the Political Bureau], Fawzi Barhoum [Spokesperson], Mousa Abu Marzouq [Deputy Chief of the Political Bureau], Khaled Mashal [Deputy Chief of the Political Bureau]
+Key Members: Ismail Haniyeh [Chief of the Political Bureau], Yehiya Sinwar [Political Leader], Fawzi Barhoum [Spokesperson], Mousa Abu Marzouq [Deputy Chief of the Political Bureau], Khaled Mashal [Deputy Chief of the Political Bureau]

 Operational Area: Middle East

 Involved In: Terrorist Attacks, Rocket Attacks, Suicide Bombings, Kidnapping

 - The Qatar point of view In many ways, Qatar is completely misunderstood.
 No wonder –… [+]

 - Qatar – solution or problem!?
 Qatar seems to be the “go-to guy” for almost anything… [+]

 - Abdelbasit Hamza Sudan-based Hamas financier who has managed numerous companies in Hamas’s… [+]

 - Four killed, 5 injured in Hamas-claimed terror shooting at Jerusalem bus stop Four people were killed and five were wounded Thursday, one… [+]